MohitAswani/NFTMarketPlace/NOTES.md

 * For that we use a Item struct and a items mapping which maps the itemId to the item struct.

 * When we call makeItem function we transfer the nft from the sender address to the marketplace contract.
 And create a new mapping entry and emit an event.

 ## Testing our smart contracts :

 * Each time we include a new functionality into our project we need to test it.
 We can do it using the hardhat console but thats extremely time consuming.
 So we use automated tests.

 * Tests are more important becuase once a smart contract is deployed to the blockchain it is not possible to modify it and hence error are very costly.
 And hence we must robustly test our smart contracts.

 * Hardhat allows us to write and test our code.
-All our tests are in the `tests` in backend folder.
+All our tests are in the `test` in backend folder.

 * We will be writing the tests in js using the waffle testing framework provided to us by hardhat.
 And in addition to waffle we will also be using chai to assert our tests.